 Ohio: On October 16, 2020, The Supreme Court of Ohio issued an order temporarily waiving the self-study CLE limitations for the 2020-2021 compliance cycles.
 Ohio attorneys with last names A through L may complete their entire CLE requirement through approved self-study courses for their December 31, 2021 deadline.

 Pennsylvania: On December 23, 2020, the Supreme Court of Pennsylvania issued an order permitting attorneys the ability to complete their 2021 compliance requirements with twelve (12) credits earned through accredited distance learning programming.
 Any credits earned via distance learning in excess of the allotted credit limit, will not carry over into the next compliance period.

-South Carolina: The Supreme Court of South Carolina issued an order temporarily lifting the limit of online/telephonic courses for the 2020-2021 compliance.
-Accordingly, South Carolina lawyers and judges may earn all or any portion of the CLE credit they are required to obtain for the 2020-2021 annual reporting year through online or telephonic programs.
+South Carolina: On June 16, 2020, the Supreme Court of South Carolina issued an order temporarily lifting the limit on distance learning CLE for the 2021-2022 reporting period.
+Accordingly, South Carolina lawyers and judges may earn all or any portion of the CLE credit they are required to obtain for the 2021-2022 annual reporting year through distance learning CLE programs.